 If you can email you can blog

-A common question patients ask me is whether the influenza vaccine can bring on an infection with the viral disease – so I wrote a post why the flu shot cannot cause flu.
+A common question patients ask me is whether the influenza vaccine can bring on an infection with the viral disease – so I wrote a post about why the flu shot cannot cause flu.
+To answer questions about bulk billing I wrote this post.
 I refer patients actively to my blog.
-This gives people the opportunity to read about what we have discussed in the consulting room and think things over.

 Setting up a blog takes 20 minutes.
 Not sure how to start?
-Here’s an easy guide.
-Need inspiration?
-Here are some suggestions.
+Here are some of my tips summarised in a slide show.